dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3456: Joyful activities can provide temporary relief from distress.
+### T3456: Enjoyable activities can provide distraction and respite from troubles.

 |Support|
 |---|